Register a Domain

 Registering your domain name is easy and painless.
 Some of the big name companies like Register.com and NetworkSolutions.com will try to charge you outrageous prices such as $30-35 per year for just ONE domain name.
 Plus, if you aren’t careful they try to make you signup for a 3 year registration period, which can total more than $80!

-At RocketFireHosting.com you can get the same services for much much less.
+At Hostgator you can get the same services for much much less.

 Honestly it doesn’t matter where you register your domain name.
 Every domain registration company or registrar provides the same service.
-You can save a bundle at Rocket Fire Hosting, and you get a bunch of freebies such as a blog, domain forwarding and a free starter page.
+You can save a bundle at Hostgator, and you get a bunch of freebies such as a blog, domain forwarding and a free starter page.

 Well it’s simple.
 They offer a very comprehensive solution built especially for beginners.

-• Free Setup - many hosting providers will charge you a fee to just create your account!
+• Free Setup - many hosting providers will charge you a fee to just create your account and Hostgator doesn’t!

-• Website Tonight – a quick and easy online website builder which helps you build a personal or professional looking site and it includes over 1,500 FREE templates, 8,000 free images and interactive Flash intros.
+• 4,500 Free Website Templates – a quick and easy online website builder which helps you build a personal or professional looking site.
 All you do is select a design template and then add your text and pictures.
 No software or programming experience necessary.

 Remember to Protect Your Privacy